threefoldfoundation/info_threefold_pub/wiki/tokens/tft_ecosystem.md

 # ThreeFold Token Ecosystem

 ThreeFold Token at the moment exists on three blockchains: stellar, polkadot and binance smart chain.
 Here you can see our top picks of the TFT ecosystem tools.
+Please note that there are many more wallets and exchanges that support TFT, we just select some of the top options that we consider as most conveneint.
+Basically any instrument that support custom tokens TFT-

 | **Stellar Network** ||
 | --------------- | --------------- |